anonymous47823493/EagleEye/README.md

 Sample scripts could refer to `1.
 Search` of `scripts/mbv1_50flops.sh`.

+If you do not want to perform searching by yourself, the provided search result could be found in `search_result/`.

 ### 2. Candidate Selection

 On this step, best pruning strategy is picked from `output_file` generated on step1.